 As any fan of vintage cars will tell you, there’s nothing quite like the purr of the engine or the smell of the leather when you’re lucky enough to get up close and personal with one of your favorite antique cars.
 And that feeling when you spot a perfectly restored, rarely-seen model?
 Unbeatable.

 A history lesson in a vehicle, these cool vintage cars tell a story before you’ve even sat down on the faded leather or run your finger approvingly across their pristine paintwork.

 While part of the fun of these retro cars comes from driving them, the rest of it comes from simple admiration.
-It doesn’t matter whether you’re an avid car collector or a window shopper with a big interest in the most expensive cars, you can still appreciate these types of older cars and old-fashioned mechanics.
+It doesn’t matter whether you’re an avid car collector or a window shopper with a big interest in the most expensive cars, you can still appreciate these types of vintage cars and old-fashioned mechanics.

-Read on for our round up of the best classic cars—including the most beautiful vintage car, the most affordable classic car and the most reliable classic car.
+Read on for our round-up of the best classic cars—including the most beautiful vintage car, the most affordable classic car, and the most reliable classic car.
 Because, of course, that incredible antique car might not seem quite so incredible if it breaks down in the middle of the road.

 The 21 best classic cars of all time

 - Chevrolet Corvette 1963